PublicGeyserConnect/MinecraftStatusBot/README.md

 This is used to add a server to your Discord's saved server list.
 You're allowed 5 saved servers
 - alias: what you want to name the server
 - address: the connection address for the server
-- port: the port for your server
+- port: the port for your server (defaults: Java 25565, Bedrock 19132)

 `/server remove alias`